nebulaeonline/microauthd/README.md

 **2025-06-22**

+The web-based GUI through the AOT compilation for a loop; it is currently not working in AOT mode due to Razor Pages and their handling of [BindProperty] attributes.
+WIP guys.

 Web-based GUI is available at `http://localhost:9041/Dashboard` (substitute your hostname / port as needed).

 Still working on the web-based management GUI.
 The Razor Pages implementation is progressing well and should be ready for initial testing soon.
 The project is a good demonstration of using microauthd's auth capabilities, as it generates all tokens and handles logins for the admin site.